Pilates exercise keeps body fit and flexible, and prevents muscles from rapid decline, which can affect sufferers of Parkinson’s

 So I booked to see Lisa early in the New Year.
 And by coincidence my appointment with the neurologist at St George’s Hospital came up for the same morning, but in time for me to do both in succession.
 The unwelcome news I received at St George’s was that I had Parkinson’s, a degenerative condition that affects the brain and reduces one’s ability to use muscles normally.
 It is not fatal and every Parkinson’s sufferer can be affected differently.
 In my case I needed to maintain my balance, strengthen my muscles, improve my flexibility, work on my posture and improve my core.
 Lisa, who listened to me with great understanding of my new situation and loads of compassion at how shocked and worried I was, said she could help in all five areas.

 Five years on and I have been climbing the stairs to the Pilates Clinic for a weekly session with Lisa (or sometimes with one of her excellent team).
 As the time has passed I have also taken on other fitness regimes, which complement the Pilates.
-But I can honestly swear that the hour I spend in Elm Grove each week has been the best investment I have made since the beginning of 2013 (or possibly ever)!
+But I can honestly swear that the hour I spend in Pilates Clinic each week has been the best investment I have made since the beginning of 2013 (or possibly ever)!

-Pilates helps me keep my body fit and flexible, and prevents my muscles from the rapid decline, which can affect sufferers of Parkinson’s.
+Pilates exercise helps me keep my body fit and flexible, and prevents my muscles from the rapid decline, which can affect sufferers of Parkinson’s.
 I cannot recommend it too highly.
 My brain is suffering by not producing dopamine, the chemical that tells the muscles how and why to move.
 But even my diminished brain knows that the weekly sessions of Pilates have been a huge factor in ensuring that I can continue a relatively normal life with as little disruption as possible.
 And, by the way……my shoulder recovered in a few months………and I don’t get back pain any more either!“